GlenKPeterson/Cymling/README.md

 *;
 ```

-###Commas
-Commas are whitespace (like Clojure).
-Add them when it helps you, but the compiler treats them as spaces.

 ###Functions vs. Record literals
-Lisp puts the the function name to the right of the parenthesis, which causes plain lists to require quoting:
+**Lisp** puts the the function name to the right of the parenthesis, which causes plain lists to require quoting:
 ```
-(func arg1 arg2)
+(func arg1 arg2)    ; call/apply funct with arguments arg1 and arg2.
-'(“Marge” 37 16.24)
+'(“Marge” 37 16.24) ; a literal list of 3 items.
 ```

-Cymling puts the function to the left and literal records (not lists) will not require quotes:
+**Cymling** puts the function to the left and literal Records (not lists) will not require quoting:
 ```
 func(arg1 arg2)    ; function application
-(“Marge” 37 16.24) ; record/tuple
+(“Marge” 37 16.24) ; record/tuple of 3 items with types String, Int and Float
 ```

 ##Operators
 Infix operators allow very Natural-Language friendly syntax, but can quickly lead to confusion with precedence and overriding.
-So there will be very limited operators in this language, mostly for the type system.
+So there will be very few operators in this language, mostly for the type system.

 Operators (in precedence order):
  - `.` for function application
  - `=` associates keys with values in records/maps.

 Type operators (in precedence order):
+ - `<T>` Defines a symbol (in this case, the letter `T` to be used as a parameterized type.
- - `:` introduces a type
+ - `:` Defines a type (TODO: return type, or just plain type?).
  - `|` ("or") for union types, `&` ("and") for intersection types

 ###Dot Operator